 What if you could consciously dream?
 That is, be entirely aware that you’re dreaming and have complete control over what is happening?
 What if you could even choose to ask any question you wanted of any dream character at night?

-As a Shamanic Practitioner I’m often asked to recommend substances that get you “high” (which is slang for entering non-ordinary states of consciousness) legally.
+As a person knowledgeable in shamanism, I’m often asked to recommend substances that get you “high” (which is slang for entering non-ordinary states of consciousness) legally.

 While I encourage people to carefully and mindfully explore the recesses of their minds, unfortunately there are many websites out there that advocate the use of “legal psychedelics” such as nutmeg, datura and morning glory seeds which all have dangerous side effects and even deadly consequences.